 Weekly Assignments, Class Reflections & Active Class Engagement (55 Points).
-Students apply a sequence of activities and exercises throughout the course to support their new venture development.
+Students apply activities and exercises throughout the course to support their new venture development.
 Based on class topics, weekly assignments (43 points) are structured to lead founders and teams through the steps required to form a new venture, from the initial concept to the execution plan.
 Students submit these assignments by the stated due date.
-They are provided with timely feedback before the next assignment so that comments can be incorporated into their work as the project progresses.
+They are provided timely feedback before the next assignment so that students can incorporate comments into their work as the project progresses.

 Students are also encouraged to participate in class discussions, provide peer feedback, engage guest speakers, and offer insights from their venture work.
-At the end of each class, individual students are asked to respond to several reflection questions (12 Points) designed to align what has been discussed in class.
+At the end of each class, individual students respond to several reflection questions (12 Points).
 Finally, students are encouraged to schedule individual or team meetings with the faculty outside the class for individualized discussions regarding venture development.
-Faculty offers in-person and web-based office hours with plenty of flexibility to support ongoing venture work.
+Faculty offers in-person and webbased office hours with plenty of flexibility to support ongoing venture work.